 Leverage your BBA to specialize in accounting, analytics, or marketing

 This Honours Bachelor's degree program is designed to give you solid foundational knowledge in general business administration while building toward a specialty in one of three areas: accounting, business analytics, or digital marketing.
-Through both theoretical and practical learning, you’ll explore all aspects of the business field and discover what specialized area interests you most.
+Through business cases, simulations, and workshops taught by industry experts, you’ll explore all the functional areas of business while discovering what specialized area interests you most.

 Program highlights